ckuethe/radiacode-tools/README.md

 format for analysis with other tools such as [InterSpec](https://github.com/sandialabs/InterSpec).
-For my main use case - InterSpec interoperability - this tool has been somewhat superseded by [sandialabs/SpecUtils#15], but not everyone will be able to update their copy of InterSpec, and there are other tools for gamma spectroscopy so it's not completely useless.
+For my main use case - InterSpec interoperability - this tool has been mostly superseded by [sandialabs/SpecUtils#15], but not everyone will be able to update their copy of InterSpec, and there are other tools for gamma spectroscopy so it's not completely useless.